armanTakmazyan/rails_test/README.md

 ```sh
 $ yarn install
 ```
-If you already have bundle, skip this point:
+If you already have the bundler, skip this point:
 ```sh
 $ gem install bundler
 ```